Colette (Sidonie-Gabrielle Colette)

 By Nava Atlas | On | Comments (2)

-Colette (January 28, 1873 – August 3, 1954) was a French author whose full original name was Sidonie-Gabrielle Colette.
-In her time, she was as known for her writing as she was for her performing and scandalous lifestyle.
-As a child, her mother Sido was her greatest inspiration.
-She allowed the young Colette to drink deeply from the well of life to gain experience and individuality.
+Colette (January 28, 1873 – August 3, 1954) was a French author whose original name was Sidonie-Gabrielle Colette.
+In her lifetime, she was as known for her writing as she was for her scandalous lifestyle.
+Her mother, Sido, was her greatest inspiration.
+She allowed the young Colette to drink deeply from the well of life to gain experience and express her individuality.

 Her novels and stories featuring strong females were often based on her own experiences, and were bold and sexually expressive.
 It almost goes without saying that they were rather scandalous for their time, though the public loved them.

 Strong females and honest sexuality